byte-pushers/bytepushers-js-obj-extensions/README.md

 ## Synopsis
 Byte Pushers Core JavaScript library that supports common object extensions and general utilities that can be used as base fundamental classes.
 This module will be able to decipher and validate code from arrays to be able to tell whether a function is a constructor.
+This will show you how to use all code
 ## Code Example
-In the following code example, you can include your array as a paramater inside the function to test your code results in an array:
+In the following code example, you insert an array to get the resulting true or false:
 ```javascript
     Object.isArray = function (someArray) {
         var result = false;